Car suspension: Other instances

-Tilting Suspension System
+Tilting suspension system

-The Tilting Suspension System (also known as the Leaning Suspension System) is not a different type or geometry of construction; moreover, it is a technology addition to the conventional suspension system.
+The tilting suspension system (also known as the leaning suspension system) is not a different type or geometry of construction; moreover, it is a technology addition to the conventional suspension system.

 This kind of suspension system mainly consists of independent suspension (e.g., MacPherson strut, A-arm (double wishbone)).
 With the addition of these suspension systems, there is a further tilting or leaning mechanism that connects the suspension system with the vehicle body (chassis).

 The tilting suspension system improves stability, traction, the turning radius of a vehicle, and the comfort of riders as well.
 While turning right or left, passengers or objects on a vehicle feel the G-force or inertial force outward the radius of the curvature, which is why two-wheeler riders (motorbikes) lean towards the center of curvature while turning, which improves stability and decreases the chances of toppling.
 But vehicles with more than two wheels, and equipped with a conventional suspension system, could not do the same until now, so the passengers feel the outward inertial force, which reduces the stability of riders and their comfort as well.
 This kind of tilting suspension system is the solution to the problem.
 If the road does not have super-elevation or banking, it will not affect the comfort with this suspension system, the vehicle tilt and decrease in the height of the center of gravity with an increase in stability.
 This suspension is also used in fun vehicles.

-Some trains also use tilting suspension (Tilting Train) which increases the speed at cornering.
+Some trains also use tilting suspension (tilting train) which increases the speed at cornering.